 “According to new medical data the best thing you can give him is alcohol, so unless you’re worried about mixing his drinks, I don’t think it’s a problem.”
 She smiled sweetly at the paramedic.
-“But now that you’re here, maybe we should get our butts in gear and get this guy to the hospital.”
+“But now that you’re here, maybe we should get our butts in gear and get this gentleman to the hospital.”

 Lu turned to the man’s wife.
 “We’ll leave you in these paramedics’ capable hands.
 I’m sure your husband will be fine.”
 She clomped out of the room.
 She heard the rest of her team follow, relieved they hadn’t felt the need to apologize for her actions.

 Who’d have thought Springfield would be more current on medical procedures than the big city?
-Then again she’d had to present her former boss with reams of medical research before he’d accepted the practice.
+Then again, she’d had to present her former boss with reams of medical research before he’d accepted the practice.

-On the ride back to the hall Reynolds let her have it.
+Returning to the hall Reynolds let her have it.
 “What do you think you were you doing back there, Dawson?
 Have you even read the P&P manual?
 There are a set number of medical responses laid out in the manual and alcohol is not any of them.
 We’ll leave those kinds of remedies to the naturopaths and witch doctors.
 Our choices for a patient suffering a stroke or heart attack are nitroglycerin, if not previously administered, or oxygen if required.”